krahbt/sundries/README.md

 to get the Date header via HTTPS, instead of j2fpqdcx7t; and settle on a randomness beacon, say 'https://site/id/name' without quotes, instead of t4w5jeyckg.

+_kofpjw1ma3.txt takes a personalization string, while _md46o7eyt5.txt tosses a timestamp to the mix. _utkafywcim.txt draws from a randomness beacon to boot. however, due to a dearth of commands/utilities on Android, entropy sources are mixed through an unkeyed MAC function, or just a simple hash function. where available, try HMAC/UMAC/PBKDF2/yescrypt and friends instead.